speedscale/docs/docs/guides/dlp.md

 Enter replacement values into the second column.
 During replay, every instance of `READCTED-<...>` will be replaced with the value you enter.
 If you enjoy using the command line this can also be done using your default text editor with `speedctl edit user-data <userdata id>`.

-Save the file and push to Speedscale Cloud:
+Save the file and then push to Speedscale using the Add button in the UI or upload it via the API.
+When you're done you should see your CSV uploaded under User Data with the same ID.

 ```bash
 speedctl push userdata <userdata id>
 ```

-You can find the ID in previous output of `speedctl extract dlp-redacted ...`.

-### Train AI on Replacement Values
+### Replace PII with new values

 1. Navigate to your snapshot in the Speedscale Cloud UI.
 2. Open the Transform Editor.